First in a three-part series

 You may be thinking, "This all sounds great, but I'm still not sure if I get it."
 Don't worry; although practicing health literacy sounds simple enough—just be clear and make sure your patients understand—it is no simple task.
 Because audiologists and speech-language pathologists, like most health care providers, are well-versed in medical jargon, we don't always know we are using it.

 We also worry we will be "dumbing down" the message and will offend our patients.
 Writing in plain language is not a matter of dumbing down information; rather, it is a matter of presenting the facts (the "need to know" versus the "nice to know") in a way that people can understand.
 It is also a matter of giving people something to do with the information.

 If your father just had a stroke and is having trouble talking, you want to know what to do (the need to know), not necessarily how the brain functions and where the language centers are (the nice to know).
-You may want to know that information later, but your immediate needs are much more urgent and practical (see sidebar for an example of clarifying communication on a health issue).
+You may want to know that information later, but your immediate needs are much more urgent and practical.

 As a health care provider, you have a responsibility to make sure that the written and verbal information you share with your patients is presented in a way that they can truly understand and use.
 Tools are available to help you.
 A good first stop is ASHA's Web page on health literacy.
 And stay tuned for the next article in this series to learn more about what ASHA is doing to improve patient education materials on communication and related disorders.